 CAA is a Registered Charity (no. 235914) in England and Wales and a company limited by guarantee.

 CAA’s constitution is set out in its Memorandum and Articles of Association.
-The Board of Directors includes eight Trustees, three of whom are CAA maker members.
+The Board of Directors includes seven Trustees, three of whom are CAA maker members.
 The staff are professionals with a passion for well-made contemporary objects.

 Contemporary Applied Arts, often called CAA, is London’s original multi-disciplinary applied arts gallery.
 For 70 years, we have championed and promoted only the very best of British craft.
 Our sole aims are to advocate for the applied arts and to campaign for and foster quality and innovation in this field.

 We are a registered charity and a membership organisation with more than three hundred leading British-based craft-maker artists working in ceramics, furniture, glass, jewellery, metal, paper, textiles and wood.
 We view this inter-disciplinary approach as a harmonious dialogue between materials, techniques and diverse approaches to making.
 Selected maker members are craft professionals and are rigorously chosen by a panel of their peers.
 Belonging to CAA is seen as a kite mark of excellence.